-Mike was a strong supporter of expanding Medicaid in the Commonwealth of Virginia.
-Medicaid expansion, enacted in 2018, extends coverage to nearly 400,000 Virginians, and put money back into the state budget for schools, mental health, and state employee raises.
-Mike believes this was a common-sense solution that improves the lives of citizens of the 93rd District and Virginia.
+Mike was a strong supporter of expanding Medicaid in Virginia.
+Enacted in 2018, this expansion extended coverage to nearly 400,000 Virginians and allocated money for schools, mental health, and state employee raises.
+This common-sense solution had a direct, positive impact on the lives of Virginians in the 93rd district.

-Mike is a strong advocate and supporter of women making their own health choices.
-That is why Mike has stood in support of Planned Parenthood and advocated for affordable birth control.
+Mike is a strong advocate and supporter of women making their own health care decisions.
+He believes health choices should be made between a woman and her doctor, not the government.
+Mike supports Planned Parenthood and advocates for affordable birth control.

 Mike's commitment to education has earned him the endorsement of the Virginia Education Association.

 Mike decided to run for Delegate for the same reason he became a prosecutor - to keep our community safe.
 Mike’s experience as the only prosecutor in the House of Delegates makes him an authority on community safety.
 Every day, Mike fights for Virginia families both in and out of the courtroom.
 Mike has seen how gun violence can tear apart families.

 In 2019, Mike co-sponsored a bill that would require universal background checks on gun sales in Virginia.
 Mike believes that Virginia needs common-sense gun reforms to ensure the safety of our children and loved ones.

 Mike has a strong record in Richmond of being the foremost defender of families.
 Earlier this year, he sponsored the “Heaven’s Law” bill, which protects children from child abuse.
 The bill passed with unanimous, bipartisan support, and solidified Mike’s reputation as Richmond’s biggest advocate for the vulnerable.
 By passing a bill that focuses on preventing elder abuse, Mike is also working to protect our aging population on the Peninsula and make this community safer for everyone.